PRISM: Rethinking Atmospheric Scattering Reconstruction as a Unified Understanding and Restoration Model for Real-world Dehazing: Limitations and Future Work

 \section{Limitations and Future Work}

-Although PSAR is highly effective for real-world haze removal, its current formulation is still mainly designed around atmospheric scattering caused by haze.
-Therefore, its applicability to other adverse weather conditions or special imaging scenarios, such as snow, sandstorms, underwater imaging, or low-illumination scenes, has not yet been fully studied.
+Although PSAR is highly effective for real-world haze removal, its current formulation is still mainly designed around atmospheric scattering caused by haze~\cite{fang2024real,feng2024advancing}.
+Therefore, its applicability to special imaging scenarios, such as medical imaging~\cite{fang2026photon}, snow~\cite{valanarasu2022transweather}, rain~\cite{valanarasu2022transweather}, underwater imaging~\cite{chiang2011underwater}, or low-illumination scenes~\cite{ma2022toward,jin2022unsupervised,jin2023enhancing,he2023reti}, has not yet been fully studied.
 Since SSDA operates at the adaptation level, it may still provide useful guidance beyond standard haze settings.
 Extending PSAR to a broader range of weather and imaging conditions, while further examining the generalization behavior of SSDA in these scenarios, is an important direction for future work.
 In addition, although PRISM achieves strong quantitative and visual results, current real-world dehazing evaluation remains incomplete.
-Existing Image Quality Assessment (IQA) metrics are useful for benchmarking, but they do not always fully reflect perceptual factors such as color fidelity, halo suppression, and structural faithfulness.
+Existing IQA metrics are useful for benchmarking, but they do not always fully reflect perceptual factors such as color fidelity, halo suppression, and structural faithfulness.
 Future work will explore more comprehensive haze-aware evaluation protocols and task-driven settings to better assess the practical value of physics-guided dehazing.